Air drills bring new thrust to India, Germany defense ties – DW – 08/05/2024

 The drills also give the IAF — which is the fourth-largest air force in the world — an arena to flaunt its rising prowess.

-"For an intricate, multiforce exercise of this nature, great planning is involved.
+"For an intricate, multi-force exercise of this nature, great planning is involved.
 There are going to be large-force packages of aircraft that will be flying.
 It requires months and months of planning and for us the focus is to enhance the mutual understanding of the air power and realistic operations.
-That is what is going to be showcased in Sulur," Chopra said.
+That is what is going to be showcased in Sulur," said Chopra.

 How does Germany benefit?